Request an appointment by clicking here or by calling 704-444-0087

 WHAT IS ADHD?

-Attention-deficit hyperactivity disorder or ADHD is one of the most common neurodevelopmental disorders in childhood.
+Attention-deficit hyperactivity disorder, or ADHD, is one of the most common neurodevelopmental disorders in childhood.
 ADHD can persist through adulthood.
 However, for some people, their symptoms will lessen through development and successful intervention.
 Many children will not meet the criteria for ADHD in adulthood.

 WHAT IS EXECUTIVE FUNCTIONING?